Apb58/motif-mark/README.md

 by Adrian Bubie

 **Motif Marker** is a python script used to identify short repeat/sequence motifs around intron-exon boundaries of given DNA sequences.
 Motifs are user defined, and translated into regular expression search terms using the IUPAC nomenclature standard.
-Motif locations returned by regex search are used to mark sub-sequence locations a 1-to-1 pixel to basepair graph of the intron-exon sequence.
+Motif locations returned by regex search are used to mark sub-sequence locations on a 1-to-1 pixel to basepair graph of the intron-exon sequence.

 ![Example Graph](exon_graphs.svg)